Halfwitz/portfolio-site/index.md

   I've developed projects that integrate database, like MongoDB for a web-based database dashboard using the PyMongo driver, or Firebase Realtime Database for an Android CRUD application with a cloud-based NoSQL solution.
 I've also worked with SQLite for a local relational storage and querying solution.

 - **Security Mindset**
-  I learned how to anticipate exploits and mitigate vulnerabilities, such as in a Spring Boot program where I addressed vulnerabilities found through static and functional testing, and integrated SHA-256 to verify file integrity during data transfers using checksums.
-Proactively designing applications with security in mind and thorough testing is vital in preventing critical defects or attacks in the integrity of the software.
+  I learned how to anticipate exploits and mitigate vulnerabilities, such as in a Spring Boot program where I addressed vulnerabilities found through static and functional testing, and integrated SHA-256 checksums to verify file integrity during data transfers.
+Proactively designing applications with security in mind and exhaustive testing is vital in preventing critical defects or attacks in the integrity of the software.

 **Overview of My Artifacts**
 For my final capstone course, I developed three enhancements to showcase core skills in Software Engineering/Design, Data Structures/Algorithms, and Databases.
 Each artifact—particularly my **Day Planner** application (enhanced to demonstrate GUI and data structure improvements) and my **Inventory Tracker** mobile application (enhanced with Firebase integration) serves as the basis of my professional journey and is representational of my dedication to building secure, user-friendly, and efficient applications.